NelsonPHC/Air-Fryer-Recipe/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all json):
-  - If cannot find the recipe for the given name, an error is returned with the message: `{ message: "Cannot find recipe"}`
+  - If cannot find the recipe for the given name, an error is returned with the message: `{ "message": "Cannot find recipe"}`
 - Possible 500 errors (all json):`
-  - If something else goes wrong on the server, returns an error with the message: `{ message: "something went wrong on the server"}`
+  - If something else goes wrong on the server, returns an error with the message: `{ "message": "something went wrong on the server"}`

 ## Update a recipe
 **Request Format:** /recipes endpoint with PATCH parameters of `name`, `description`, `temperature`, `timer`, and `flip`